-This rainbow pasta recipe is an awesome dish to make for a brightly colored rainbow spaghetti lunch, a fun theme party like Noah’s Ark, or even to dye cooked pasta for sensory play!
+Learn how to dye pasta (aka: how to make rainbow pasta) for eating, sensory pasta play, or how to dye pasta for crafts / kitchen science!
+(It’s so easy!)
+This rainbow pasta recipe is an awesome recipe to make for a brightly colored rainbow spaghetti lunch, a fun theme party like Noah’s Ark, or even to dye cooked pasta for sensory play.
 Add this to your must-make, fun and easy kid recipes!

 When my daughter was five, she asked me to read her Noah’s Ark book to her.

 (Who doesn’t love the Noah’s Ark story, right?)

-After, she said she wanted to make a Noah’s Ark cooking craft and, after some discussion, we decided to try rainbow spaghetti noodles.
+After, she said she wanted to make a Noah’s Ark cooking craft and, after some discussion, we decided to try rainbow spaghetti noodles (aka: learning how to dye pasta).

 If you aren’t familiar with the story, in the end God sends a rainbow to Noah and his family to let them know that he will never flood the world like that again.